On-board communication services

 - Internet Explorer Mobile

-- Opera mobile web browser
+- Opera mobile web browsers

 - Safari web browser

-- BlackBerry we browser
+- BlackBerry web browser

 Internet OnAir allows you to establish a secure connection to your corporate network.
-IPSec, SSL and PPTP are supported.
+IPSec, SSL and PPTP protocols are supported.

 Documentation and manuals